YashK07/PS3-Solution-by-Yash-Khandelwal/README.md

 I went on with the following models due to their State-of-the-art performance in image classification.

-## Experimental Results
+## Experimental Results on Ship DataSet.

 ### Approach 1
 I began with **ResNet50** to obtain a baseline model.
-- Augumentations used = rotation, horizontal flip, width shift, height shift
+- Augumentations used = rotation, horizontal flip, width shift, height shift + pixel values scaled (0-1)
 - Batch size = 64
 - Learning rate = 1e^-4
 - Optimizer = RMSProp